loyjoy/welcome/documentation/introduction/HOMEVIEW.md

   <img src="create_new_story.png" alt="Create a new story" title="Create a new story" width="500"/>
 </p>

 Now you see the editor with which you can create your story.
-Add pictures, text or videos.
+Add pictures, text, or videos.
 Once you are done, click on "preview" to get the URL.

 <p align="center">
   <img src="story_preview.png" alt="Editor" title="Editor" width="500"/>